BestTimesToVisit.com Logo

 Vaporetto Water Buses

 Venice's water bus system connects all major islands and runs along the Grand Canal, offering scenic transportation between attractions.
 Line 1 is slower but more scenic, while Line 2 is faster for longer distances.
-Consider a multi-day pass for frequent use.
+Consider a multi-day pass for cost savings if you plan on extensive use.

 Cost:Single ticket: €7.50, 24-hour pass: €20, 48-hour pass: €30, 72-hour pass: €35